-- (1) If the Court does not order an extended review, after the Prosecutor returns the documents, the Court shall admit the petition and allow the criminal proceeding to be reopened or the Court shall reject the petition if it finds that the new evidence is not enough to reopen the criminal proceeding. - (2) If the Court finds that there are grounds for allowing the proceeding to be reopened on behalf of the accused and also on behalf of a co-accused who did not file a petition to reopen the proceeding, the Court shall ex officio proceed as though such petition had been filed for the co-accused. - (3) In the decision on reopening the criminal proceeding, the Court shall order that a new main trial be scheduled immediately or that the subject matter be returned to the investigative phase. - (4) If the petition to reopen a criminal proceeding has been filed on behalf of a convicted person, and the Court deems in view of the evidence submitted that in the reopened proceeding the convicted person may receive such a punishment that would call for his release once time already served had been credited, or that he might be acquitted of the charge, or that the charge might be rejected, it shall order that execution of the verdict be postponed or terminated.

-(5) When a decision calling for the reopening of a criminal proceeding becomes legally binding, execution of the penalty shall be stayed, but on the recommendation of the Prosecutor the Court shall order custody if the conditions exist as referred to in Article 132 of this Code.
+- (1) If the court does not order an extended review, after the prosecutor returns the documents, on the basis of the results of the review, the court shall grant the motion and allow the criminal proceedings to be reopened or the court shall reject the motion if it finds that the new evidence is not enough to reopen the criminal proceedings. - (2) If the court finds that there are grounds for allowing the proceedings to be reopened on behalf of the accused and also on behalf of the co-accused who did not file a motion to reopen the proceedings, the court shall ex officio proceed as though such motion had been filed for the co-accused. - (3) In the decision on reopening the criminal proceedings, the court shall order that a new main trial be scheduled immediately or that the case be returned to the investigative phase. - (4) If the motion to reopen criminal proceedings has been filed on behalf of a convicted person, and the court deems in view of the evidence submitted that in the reopened proceedings the convicted person may receive such a punishment that would call for his release, once time already served had been credited, or that he might be acquitted of the charge, or that the charge might be rejected, it shall order that execution of the verdict be postponed or terminated. - (5) When a decision allowing the reopening of criminal proceedings becomes finally binding, the execution of the penalty shall be stayed, but on the recommendation of the prosecutor the court shall order custody if the conditions exist as referred to in Article 189 of this Code.

-The Rules of the Reopened Proceeding
+The Rules of the Reopened Proceedings

-- (1) The provision applicable to the preliminary proceedings shall also apply to the new reopened criminal proceeding that is being carried out on the basis of the decision to reopen the criminal proceeding.
-During the new proceeding, the Court shall not be bound by the decisions rendered in the previous proceeding. - (2) If the new proceeding should be suspended before the main trial commences, the Court shall revoke the prior verdict in the decision on suspending the proceeding. - (3) When the Court renders a verdict in the new proceeding, the Court shall pronounce that the prior verdict is being partially or in whole set aside, or shall pronounce that the prior verdict remains valid.
-When the Court pronounces the new verdict, the Court shall give the accused credit for time served in the sentence, and if reopening of the proceeding was ordered only for some of the criminal offenses of which the accused has been convicted, the Court shall pronounce a single new sentence. - (4) In the new proceeding, the Court shall be bound by the prohibition set forth in Article 307 of this Code.
+- (1) The provision applicable to the previous proceedings shall also apply to the new reopened criminal proceedings that are being carried out on the basis of the decision to reopen the criminal proceedings.
+During the new proceedings, the court shall not be bound by the decisions rendered in the previous proceedings. - (2) If the new proceedings are suspended before the main trial commences, the court shall revoke the prior verdict by a decision on dismissing the proceedings. - (3) When the court renders a verdict in the new proceeding, the court shall pronounce that the prior verdict is being partially or in whole set aside, or shall pronounce that the prior verdict remains valid.
+When the court pronounces the new verdict, the court shall give the accused credit for time served in the sentence, and if reopening of the proceedings was ordered only to try some of the criminal offenses of which the accused has been convicted, the court shall pronounce a new total sentence. - (4) In the new proceedings, the court shall be bound by the prohibition set forth in Article 313 of this Code.